 We instill the values of discipline and meaningful work that are necessary for the good of self and community.
 We respect the individual learning style and the potential each student brings to our School.

-With our guidance, Dublin students become men and women who seek truth and act with courage.
+With our guidance, Dublin students become people who seek truth and act with courage.